lxli0/Scripts_for_papers/Lietal_model_dc2c_scripts/README.md

 "test_stress_sensitivity.m" is used to generate the results in Section 4.2.
 "out_test_stress_sensitivity" is used to generate Figures 6 and S5.
 "out_model_result_SI.m" is used to generate Figures S3 and S4.
+"Map" is used to generate Figure S1 using GMT.

 **Reference:**
 Li, L., Li, J., & Song, X.. (in preparation).
 Modeling seismic velocity changes caused by seasonal hydrosphere variations.